MIC-DKFZ/nnUNet/readme.md

 ## Preparing Datasets
 nnU-Net was initially developed as our participation to the Medical Segmentation Decathlon <sup>1</sup>.
 It therefore relies on the dataset to be in the same format as this challenge uses.
-Please refer to the readme.md in the `challenge_dataset_conversion` subfolder for detailed information.
+Please refer to the readme.md in the `dataset_conversion` subfolder for detailed information.
 Examples are also provided there.
 You will need to convert your dataset into this format before you can continue.

-Place your dataset either in the `raw_dataset_dir` or `splitted_4d_output_dir`, as specified in `paths.py` (depending on how you prepared it, again see the readme in `challenge_dataset_conversion`).
+Place your dataset either in the `raw_dataset_dir` or `splitted_4d_output_dir`, as specified in `paths.py` (depending on how you prepared it, again see the readme in `dataset_conversion`).
 Give it a name like: `TaskXX_MY_DATASET` (where XX is some number) to be consistent with the naming scheme of the Medical Segmentation Decathlon.